Blog

 • “What does profitable growth look like in our cloud model?”

-• “What policies should govern autonomous optimisation?”
+• “What policies should govern autonomous optimization?”

-• “Where should we intentionally not optimise?”
+• “Where should we intentionally not optimize?”

 Because agents will optimize.

-FinOps leaders will orchestrate.
+While FinOps leaders will orchestrate.

 And the ones who learn to design the economic architecture — instead of manually operating inside it — will define the next era of this industry.